 Images are important, too!
 Free tools like Canva allow committees to create social images with customized fonts and graphics.

 Read more about committees and how having volunteer-based groups make for a standout association.

-For even more information on just how valuable effective communication strategies are to communities across the country, download our recent Communication Survey Report today.
+For even more information on just how valuable effective communication strategies are to communities across the country, download the 2019 Communication Survey Report today.